 If you’ve lost numerous teeth, a full row, or you’re fully edentulous (without teeth), the Denton Dental Center can help.
 Our knowledgeable team of dental experts offers a wide range of tooth replacement options to renew your oral health, allow you to consume a nutritious diet, and give you the ability to speak and smile with confidence once again.
 Don’t struggle with a less-than-complete smile.
-Call our state-of-the-art dental office in Denton to schedule your tooth replacement consultation with our dentist and team.
-We’ll review your situation and help you to determine what restoration options will work bet for you.
+Call our state-of-the-art dental office in Denton to schedule your tooth replacement consultation with our dentist.
+We’ll review your situation and help you to determine what restoration options will work best for you!

 To replace an entire row of teeth, we’ll custom-make a full denture.
 Like partials, full dentures are made up of a gum-colored base material that supports replacement teeth.
 Because there are no remaining teeth to anchor the prosthetic, dentures are molded to fit against the gum line.
 The snug fit creates suction that holds the denture in place.
 Some people also use denture adhesive to improve stability.

 Dental implants are small, titanium posts that anchor replacement teeth in position.
 While traditional dentures rely on healthy remaining teeth or your gum line for support, an implant-retained prosthetic will be fully self-supporting, providing additional stability and longevity for the denture and improved overall oral health and dental function for you.